dwhiffing/fury/content/aar/nf/nf2_fp/body.md

 that this force was likely to steer out to sea and make for Iceland, I kept to my course near the coast while tracking remotely.

-03:16: I was wrong\!.
+03:16: I was wrong!.
 A Sovremenny popped-up just 6nm from New York City.
 Helpfully, she was doing 30 knots and I was able to steer out of her path.
 Not long afterwards, I was awarded 25 VP for still having subs on-station.
 Encouraged, I kept Trafalgar inside the NE Patrol Sector in case of further bonuses like this.